galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 A plethora of different software solutions exists for each step.
 In this tutorial, we will use ***msconvert*** {% icon tool %}  for raw data conversion and tools from the [OpenMS software suite](https://openms.de) for all other steps.
 We will use one peptide search engine at first and later on show how to expand the workflow for using multiple search engines.
 Protein inference will be performed with the Fido algorithm ([Serang et al, JPR, (2010)](https://www.ncbi.nlm.nih.gov/pubmed/20712337)).
 This tutorial covers peptide and protein **identification** only, but you may use the output of this tutorial for the [tutorial on protein quantitation]({{site.url}}/topics/proteomics/tutorials/protein-quant-sil/tutorial.html).

-It is generally recommended to use more than one peptide search engine and use the combined results for the final peptide inference ([Shteynberg et al., 2013, Mol.
-Cell.
-Proteomics](https://www.ncbi.nlm.nih.gov/pubmed/23720762)).
-For an alternative ID pipeline using the [Compomics](https://compomics.com/) tools [SearchGUI](https://compomics.github.io/projects/searchgui.html) and [PeptideShaker](https://compomics.github.io/projects/peptide-shaker.html), please consult [this tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.html).
+For an alternative protein ID workflow using the [Compomics](https://compomics.com/) tools [SearchGUI](https://compomics.github.io/projects/searchgui.html) and [PeptideShaker](https://compomics.github.io/projects/peptide-shaker.html), please consult [this tutorial]({{site.url}}/topics/proteomics/tutorials/protein-id-sg-ps/tutorial.html).
 The latter tutorial does not allow to continue with the tutorial on protein quantitation.

 # Input data